-What can you spend with $100 in Manila?
-The following guest blog post from travel blogger Gem Muzones offers some insightful tips.
+What can you buy with $100 in Manila?
+The following guest blog post from blogger Gem Muzones offers some insightful tips on this very subject.
 Gem is the author of www.travelswithahobo.com and you can also find her at the links below.
-Like it?
-Great, then let us know and leave a comment.

 One hundred dollars may not seem that much, but here in the Philippines, it can go a long way.
 Want to what you can spend with $100?
 Here are some suggestions on how to spend your cash for a great travel experience.